 I decided to experiment with re-posting some things from my personal blog with a content upgrade at the end to see how they converted.

 A “content upgrade” is simply a premium piece of information that a reader is given in exchange for their email address.
-For example, you could offer an instructional PDF, Video, or other content that is related to whatever your post was about.
+For example, you could offer an instructional PDF, video, or other content that is related to whatever your post is about.

 This turned out to be one of the most successful strategies we did for list building and subsequently raising Kickstarter funds.

 We only did the content upgrades for Medium for two weeks, but we gathered 509 emails from them.

 After that, we sent people straight to the Kickstarter.
 Here are my stats for the past month: